keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 ---
 title: "Appacademy & Hackreactor: Should you attend a developer bootcamp?"
 description: "My experience preparing for bootcamp inteviews, getting rejected by Appacademy and getting accepted into Hackreactor"
-tags: bootcamp hackreactor appacademy
+keywords: bootcamp, hackreactor, appacademy, web development,
 date: 2016-11-11 12:00:00
 ---

 > Important Note- I am no way affiliated with any of the developer bootcamps in this article.
 Publication of this article was not influenced by anyone other than myself.
 I do not get any money or recognition for this article.
 My motivation behind this article is to help other developers get more information about bootcamps they may consider attending and also offer a personal review of bootcamps I researched myself.

 On Monday November 7th 2016 I received an email from Hackreactor informing me I got into their on-site immersive 12-week program.
 Two months prior I didn't even consider applying to any local bootcamps.

 In this article I'd like to explain why I decided to apply to local bootcamps, an overview and criticism of two of them, how I prepared for their intensive interviews and my experience with the interviews themselves.